Getting Started with Digital Dentistry

 Full Mouth Reconstruction: The Pathway to Success

-At this point, Burbank Dental Lab can begin the fabrication of the final restorations utilizing all of the preplanning information.
-Restorations will be fabricated in the material best suited for the specific case.
 It is possible to do a bisque try-in of the restorations as an added step before the final glaze.

-Once everything is finalized the case is glazed and sent in for insertion (see above image).
+Once everything is finalized, the case is glazed and sent in for insertion (see above image).

 Slide 1